doverunner/drm-license-token-sample-python/README.md

-We hope this instruction would be helpful to generate DRM License Token to request PallyCon Multi-DRM Cloud Server and get the License issued from.
+We hope this instruction would be helpful to generate DRM License Token to request Doverunner Multi-DRM Cloud Server and get the License issued from.